-552. Amount A will be allocated as an overlay to the existing income tax system.
-This means interactions between Amount A and the existing income tax system are inevitable.94 The interactions between Amount A and the existing taxing rights of market jurisdictions on business profit, including withholding taxes, is conceptually challenging and an area where members have expressed different views.
-An important issue identified by the Outline is whether some of these interactions (i.e. between Amounts A and existing ALP-based profit allocation rules) could result in a duplicative taxation of the same profit of an MNE group in a particular market jurisdiction, which would be inconsistent with the policy intention of Pillar One (the issue of "double counting").
-95 The concern is that the market jurisdiction may get to tax the same item of residual profit twice: once through an existing taxable presence under transfer pricing rules, and again through Amount A. Though it may be possible to address these interactions through the mechanism to eliminate double taxation (as explored in 6.4.2); this approach has a number of drawbacks:
+552.528.
+Amount A will be allocated as an overlay to the existing income tax system.
+This means interactions between Amount A and the existing income tax system are inevitable.
+115 The interactions between Amount A and the existing taxing rights of market jurisdictions on business profit, including withholding taxes, is conceptually challenging and an area where members have expressed different views.
+An important issue identified by the Outline is whether some of these interactions (i.e. between Amounts A and existing ALP-based profit allocation rules) could result in a duplicative taxation of the same profit of an MNE group in a particular market jurisdiction, which wouldcould be inconsistent with the policy intention of Pillar One (the issue of "double counting").
+116 The concern is that the market jurisdiction may get to tax the same item of residual profit twice: once through an existing taxable presence under transfer pricing rules, and again through Amount A. Though it may be possible to address these interactions through the mechanism to eliminate double taxation (as explored in 6.4.2); this approach The issue of double counting is expected to be addressed, at least partially, through the mechanism to eliminate double taxation (see Chapter 7.).
+This is because where an entity is allocated significant residual profit in a market jurisdiction under existing profit allocation rules, this entity may be identified as a "paying entity" within the group for the purpose of eliminating double taxation which would bear a portion of the Amount A tax liability (resulting in a "netting-off" effect).
+However, some members of the Inclusive Framework suggest that this approach on its own has a number of drawbacks:

-- It is counterintuitive to the thinking of many members.
+- It ismay seem counterintuitive to the thinking of many members.
 As explored below, the mechanism to eliminate double taxation may address this issue through a "netting-off" effect, but fundamentally Amount A would still be allocated to a market jurisdiction that already has taxing rights over an MNE group's residual profits. - It may be inconsistent with the overall rationale for Pillar One (and Amount A specifically) which has always been to adapt the income tax system where businesses, both ADS and CFB, have an active and sustained engagement in a market jurisdiction, but the existing profit allocation rules do not give that jurisdiction taxing rights over residual profits generated in that market.
-So, if Amount A did apply to businesses that already realise residual profits in the market, the problem Pillar 1 is trying to solve would not seem to be present. - If Pillar One nevertheless required the application of the approach to such businesses, it may end up creating compliance costs and administrative burdens without any meaningful change to the way profits are allocated.
-This could arise if a market jurisdiction were allocated Amount A, but this allocation was then effectively reduced or eliminated where an entity in the market jurisdiction is identified as a paying entity.
+So, if Amount A did apply to businesses that already realise residual profits in the market, the problem Pillar 1 is trying to solve wouldmay not seem to be present. - If Pillar One nevertheless required the application of the approach to such businesses, it may end up creating compliance costs and administrative burdens without any meaningful change to the way profits are allocated.
+This could arise if a market jurisdiction were allocated Amount

-94 As noted above, the profitability threshold of the Amount A formula is designed to limit to the greatest extent possible interactions between Amount A and existing taxing rights of market jurisdictions based on the ALP.
+115 As noted above, the profitability threshold of the Amount A formula is designed to limit to the greatest extent possible interactions between Amount A and existing taxing rights of market jurisdictions based on the ALP.